Hypario/voicify/README.md

 pip install -r requirements.txt
 ```

-you will also need docker with voicevox_engine installed, and a container with whisper
+you will also need docker with voicevox_engine installed, and a container with whisper.
 A dockerfile will be provided in the future (if I'm not too lazy).

 ### Run the script